JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 fig
 ```

-We would like to compute the committor, the reactive current, and the reaction rate for the overdamped Duffing oscillator with additive Gaussian noise.
+We would like to compute the committor, the reactive current, and the reaction rate for the Duffing oscillator with additive Gaussian noise.
 We compute these quantities on a triangular mesh between the before computed boundaries.

 ```@example TPT
 box = [xmin, xmax, ymin, ymax]